Slyracoon23/hugo-academia-blog/content/home/hero.md

 +++
 ## My name is **Earl Potters** and I'm a Computer Science **student** specializing in **Robotics**

 Did you know that the first use of the word robot was in the 1920 play _R.U.R.:_ _Rossum’s Universal Robots_ by Czech writer Karel Čapek.
 In the play, the robots overthrow their human creators.

-100 years later, and not much as changed.
-Apparently, we’ve been telling stories about our future robot-overlords since we first understood what robots were.